-We’re looking for a socially engaged writer, experienced at working with local communities and arts and culture organisations, to write a short story as part of a nationwide project to celebrate the future of the local high street.
+We’ve appointed Maria Whatton as our socially engaged writer, to write a short story as part of a nationwide project to celebrate the future of the local high street.

 High Street Tales is part of the cultural programme of the High Street Heritage Action Zones (HAZ) project run by Historic England.
 Its aim is to create a set of stories to be broadcast and distributed online that celebrate the local high street, the people and communities who depend on them.

 Writing West Midlands is one of seven literature development agencies working across England with a shared commitment to supporting the artistic and professional development of writers and promoting a greater diversity of voices in the many worlds of writing and reading.